sleak-lbl/weekly-emails/items/ecptutorial.md

 many-core parallelism to provide ray-tracing, contouring, and more, using the same HPC resources as its host simulation application.

-The December 17 Tutorial will teach you how to present data to Ascent, and how to transform data, render pictures, and export results.
+Thursday's Tutorial will teach you how to present data to Ascent, and how to transform data, render pictures, and export results.
 Attendees can follow along and execute tutorial examples using cloud-hosted jupyter notebooks or a public Ascent installation.
 For more information and to register, please see